Marital Conflict Solved

 • The new danger will be that the wife gets to reinforce, strengthen, and justify her whining, blaming, and damning.

-• Prevent this by focusing on letting go of the pain by talking about it and not blaming others for it—but, instead, taking responsibility for your own emotions and your own mental, emotional, psychic, ego pain.
+• Prevent this by focusing on letting go of the pain by talking about it and not blaming others for it—but, instead, taking responsibility for your own emotions and your own mental, emotional, psychic, and ego pain.

 • Click for more information.